Lake Shira: History

 The doctor's reception room was located in the bathroom building of the Shira resort.
 Baths were not released without the doctor's permission.
 The doctor examined the sick and gave a ticket or a note that the patient did not suffer from contagious diseases.
 When visiting the bathroom building, queues were established, a list of which was posted in the reception room of the bathroom building.
 Mud was mined from Lake Shunet, which was used for baths and rubbing.
 It was mined from the bottom of the lake.
 Mineral mud - soft, greasy, black in color, with a strong smell of hydrogen sulfide, was brought in barrels to Lake Shira and sold for treatment at 10 kopecks per bucket.
-Some patients, who have strong, healthy skin, enhanced the effect of bathing in the lake by preliminary rubbing with Shira clay, the whole body or only sore spots.
+Some patients who have strong, healthy skin enhanced the effect of bathing in the lake by preliminary rubbing with Shira clay, the whole body or only sore spots.
 Then they sat in the sun for a while, and then they bathed.
 For the same purpose, some patients made compresses from clay or water.

 Doctors advised all patients to spend more time outdoors and take at least short walks around the neighborhood.
-Vacationers walked on foot to the "Kamennyy Log", to the mounds, to the koumiss, to the Karysh River, were fond of duck hunting, had fun boating, fishing, horse back riding and riding in carriages - to Lake Itkul.
+Vacationers walked on foot to the "Kamennyy Log", to the mounds, to the koumiss, to the Karysh River, were fond of duck hunting, had fun boating, fishing, horseback riding and riding in carriages - to Lake Itkul.
 For the entertainment of visitors to the resort, there were several pillars for the game of "giant steps".
 A playground was provided for children.
 For adults, a playground for playing lawn tennis, croquet, for which a special fee was taken by the hour.
 Vacationers staged performances and dance evenings.
 M. V. Krasnozhenova from the Krasnoyarsk Society of Dramatic Art Lovers was the initiator of staging children's performances when she herself was relaxing on the lake.
 The money went to the maintenance of a sanatorium for teachers of the Yenisei Society.

 The sanatorium for teachers on Lake Shira arose on the initiative of V. T. Zimin, who donated 600 rubles for the construction.
 By July 6, 1903, the building was ready, and on July 19 the sanatorium was opened.
 It was designed for 30 people.
 In 1903, 12 teachers were treated and rested.

 Water from Lake Shira was used only as a medicine.
-For ordinary drinking, cooking, for samovars, it was completely unsuitable, since it tastes bitter-salty and leaves a white precipitate during evaporation.
+For ordinary drinking, cooking, samovars, it was completely unsuitable, since it tastes bitter-salty and leaves a white precipitate during evaporation.
 Water for drinking and washing was delivered from wells, which were located 1.5 versts from the lake, by the Tatars Torinovs on horseback in barrels, 70 kopecks - 1 ruble per person per season.
 Fresh water was also brought from Lake Itkul.
 In the early 1900s, a fresh water pipeline from this lake was built.